m-lab/package/slicebase/README.md

 * `slicebase/mlab/slicectrl-functions`

-   `slicectrl-functions` provides all the support logic for `slicectrl`.
+   The `slicectrl` initscript uses `slicectrl-functions` for all support logic.

 User Scripts and Commands
 -------------------------

 The following commands are available to users.

-`slicebase/bin/slice-restart`
+* `slicebase/bin/slice-restart`

    Simulates a restart.
 Except slice-restart applies only to the calling slice.
    All slice processes are killed (including active SSH connections) and the slice is started again.
 System services are restarted via initscripts.

-`slicebase/bin/slice-update`
+* `slicebase/bin/slice-update`

    Performs reinstallation.
 Like restart, all processes are killed.
 Next, for M-Lab managed slices, this means that the slice data directory `$SLICERSYNCDIR` is preserved, then the filesystem deleted, a new filesystem is created, the data directory restored, and the slice package installed.
    All updates are performed using `slice-update`.

-`slicebase/etc/init.d/rsyncd`
+* `slicebase/etc/init.d/rsyncd`

    An initscript to control the rsync daemon.
 The rsync daemon provides read-only access to the experiment logs stored in `$SLICERSYNCDIR`.
 This is how M-Lab collects data from experiments before publishing it in cloud storage and importing it into BigQuery for analysis.

-`slicebase/etc/init.d/slicectrl`
+* `slicebase/etc/init.d/slicectrl`

    An initscript to wrap operation of the slice itself.
 When calling `start`, `stop`, or `initialize`, the initscript looks for slice-provided scripts in `$SLICEHOME/init/` and executes the appropriate one.

    More information on these scripts can be found here: add-link.

-`slicebase/mlab/slice-functions`
+* `slicebase/mlab/slice-functions`

    This file is available for slice-provided scripts.
 In particular it defines several useful values and functions for configuration and operation.

    More information on this can be found here: add-link.